kingelvyn/portfolio/README.md

 # Portfolio.go
 Beginning of my creation of a simple portfolio that I am self-hosting.
 Portfolio is as expected, my personal portfolio to showcase and develop personal projects and skills.
-This is my first Go project as well as my first html project, so I'm learning as I Go.
+This is my first Go project as well as my first html project, so I'm learning as I *Go*.
+Frontend will be served with HTML + Javascript and backend is served via Go.